kritisgh/Clothing-Disparity-Plus-Size-Women/README.md

 `cv2.Canny` helped extract dress boundaries but produced PNG outlines.
 To animate paths, I needed vectors.

-Using ImageMagick, I converted PNG masks into PBM format (required by Potrace).
+Using `ImageMagick`, I converted PNG masks into PBM format (required by `Potrace`).
 Potrace then converted PBMs into SVGs.
 I batch-processed these using CLI tools, then converted SVGs into JSON (via a manifest file).

 I used the `<path>` element to trace SVGs and animate them, staggering animation starts by multiplying each image’s index by a fixed delay.
 Because all outlines shared the same (0,0) origin, they stacked neatly.